Ahoy Heimatmole!

 Task New residential building, green façade, living concepts

-Challenge residential units with switch rooms as flexible expansion areas, green façade and photovoltaics
+Challenge Condominiums with switch rooms as flexible extension areas, green façade and photovoltaics

-Solution Spacious green façade as a communal balcony zone, activation of the terrace roofing on the top floor with photovoltaics and neutral switch rooms between the flats
+Solution Spacious green façade as a communal balcony zone, activation of the terrace roof on the top floor with photovoltaics, neutral switch rooms between the flats

 Staff